Having diesel on hand can be useful if you need fuel for a bug-out vehicle or want to power a generator.

 While diesel biocides can prevent the fuel from going bad, you cannot simply pour biocide into a diesel tank.
 To ensure that the biocide works properly, you will need to recirculate the fuel for about 30 to 60 minutes depending on the volume of diesel being treated.

 In addition to biocides, you will also want to use stabilizers to prevent oxidation and acid-based reactions in the fuel.
-Stabilizers are able to prolong the lifespan of diesel by several years by preventing the chemical chain of reactions that occur due to oxidation of the fuel.
+Stabilizers can prolong the lifespan of diesel by several years by preventing the chemical chain of reactions that occur due to oxidation of the fuel.

 In 2007, the Environmental Protection Agency (EPA) called for a change to ultra-low sulfur diesel (ULSD).
-While the use of ULSD has a number of advantages, there are also problems such as water contamination and fuel microbes.
+While the use of ULSD has several advantages, there are also problems such as water contamination and fuel microbes.

 There is also the issue of ULSD not lasting as long as prior fuel options.